-- 1. Facial Hair - a.
-Other than the wearing of an acceptable mustache orsideburns, the face will be clean shaven.
+1. Facial Hair

+- a.
+Other than the wearing of an acceptable mustache or sideburns, the face will be clean shaven.
 Hair below the mouth, including any type of beards, goatees, and "Van Gogh's", is specifically prohibited. - b.
+Mustaches will be neatly trimmed, not extended more than 0.5 inch below the corner of the mouth, and will not extend sideways more than 0.5 inch past the corner of the mouth. - c.
+Sideburns will not extend below the lowest part of the ear and will end with a trimmed clean-shaven line.

+2. Hair

-Mustaches will be neatly trimmed, not extended more than 0.5 inch below the corner of the mouth, and will not extends deways more than 0.5 inch past the corner of the mouth. - c.
-Sideburns will not extend below the lowest part of the ear and will end with a trimmed clean shaven line. - 2.
-Hair - a.
-Hair will be neat, clean and well groomed. - b.
-Hair will be of a color naturally occurring in the human species. - c.
-In no case will the bulk of hair interfere with the proper fit of authorized headgear, breathing apparatus or other PPE. - d.
-Mohawks, shaved designs and extreme hair styles are prohibited. - e.
-Hair will not extend below the bottom collar of the uniform shirt. - f.
-Hair may be pinned-up or otherwise restrained to comply with this policy.
+- a.
+Hair will be neat, clean, and well groomed. - b.
+Hair will be of a color naturally occurring in the human species. - In no case will the bulk of hair interfere with the proper fit of authorized headgear, breathing apparatus or other PPE. - Mohawks, shaved designs, and extreme hair styles are prohibited. - e.
+Hair will not extend below the bottom collar of the uniform shirt. - Hair may be pinned-up or otherwise restrained to comply with this policy.

+3. Cosmetics

+a.
+Female members may wear cosmetics as long as they are of a neutral color and are conservative in amount, as determined by the Director or his/her designee.

+4. Jewelry

-- 3. Cosmetics - a.
-Female members may wear cosmetics as long as they are of a neutral color and are conservative in amount, as determined by the Director or his/her designee. - 4.
-Jewelry - a.
-Necklaces, crosses, pendants, medallions and bracelets shall not be worn in an exposed manner while on duty with the exception of medical identification items. - b.
-Only stud earrings may be worn, and only one earring is allowed per ear. - c.
-Rings shall be limited to two (2) per hand and shall not interfere with quick donning of gloves or other protective clothing or gear. - 5.
-Hygiene - a.
+- Necklaces, crosses, pendants, medallions, and bracelets shall not be worn in an exposed manner while on duty with the exception of medical identification items. - Only stud earrings may be worn, and only one earring is allowed per ear. - c.
+Rings shall be limited to two (2) per hand and shall not interfere with quick donning of gloves or other protective clothing or gear.

+5. Hygiene

+- a.
 All members shall shower to maintain proper hygiene soon after returning from a call or participating in a dirty situation when necessary, to maintain a standard of cleanliness. - b.
 Uniforms are to be washed regularly at the station.
+Soiled uniforms shall not be removed from the station and shall be cleaned in a timely fashion.

+6. Tattoos

-Soiled uniforms shall not be removed from the station and shall be cleaned in a timely fashion. - 6.
-Tattoos - a.
-Tattoos/brands anywhere on the body that are obscene, advocate sexual, racial, ethnic or religious discrimination shall not be visible while on duty. - b.
-Tattoos/brands that are prejudicial to good order and discipline; or of a nature that tends to be a discredit upon LCDPS shall not be visible while on duty. - c.
-Excessive tattoos/brands will not be exposed or visible while in uniform.
-Excessive is defined as any tattoos/brands that extends below the top quarter (1/4) of the exposed extremity or those above the collar bone and readily visible when wearing any LCDPS assigned uniform.
+- a.
+Tattoos/brands anywhere on the body that are obscene, advocate sexual, racial, ethnic, or religious discrimination shall not be visible while on duty. - Tattoos/brands that are prejudicial to good order and discipline; or of a nature that tends to be a discredit upon LCDPS shall not be visible while on duty.

-Subject: General Rules and Regulations

-Section/Topic: 6.6 Timecards

-Issue Date: September 30, 2013

-Revised Date: September 17, 2013

-Authorization:

-Authonzation.
-David L. Knowles, Public Safety Director
+Policy # 6.5 Policy Title Grooming Regulations